RfidResearchGroup/proxmark3/doc/cliparser.md

 Fast forward today, where more commands has used the cliparser but it still wasn't the natural way when adding a new client command to the Proxmark3 client.
 After more discussions among @doegox, @iceman1001 and @mrwalker the concept became more clear on how to use the cliparser lib in the _preferred_ way.

-The aftermath was a design and layout specfied which lead to a simpler implemtentation of the cliparser in the client source code while still unfiy all helptexts with the new colours support and a defined layout.
+The aftermath was a design and layout specified which lead to a simpler implementation of the cliparser in the client source code while still unifiy all helptexts with the new colours support and a defined layout.
 As seen below, the simplicity and clearness.

 ![sample of new style helptext](http://www.icedev.se/proxmark3/helptext.png)

 Furthermore @mrwalker offered to take notes and thus this document was created.

-This is the _new_ and _prefered_ way to implement _helptext_ and _cli parsing_ for Proxmark3 client commands and it's external tools.
+This is the _new_ and _preferred_ way to implement _helptext_ and _cli parsing_ for Proxmark3 client commands and it's external tools.

 ## cliparser setup and use